Errol13/calculator-python/README.md

 # Python Calculator 🧮

 A simple calculator program written in Python that performs basic operations: addition, subtraction, multiplication, and division.

+This project demonstrates my ability to write clean Python code and use Pytest for automated unit testing.

 ## Features
 - CLI input for numbers and operations
 - Handles division by zero gracefully
 - Unit tested using `pytest`
-- Added unit testing for addition function
+- Added unit testing for all functions

 ## Run the Calculator and Pytest